mukesh-jadhav/assignment/README.md

 ● API tests are omited as it's not much of a code and isn't really following a structured pattern.<br>

 <br><br><br>
-Note: After successful execution, code should auto generate a new directory(configurable in config) with all the text files for resources received.
+<b>Note: <b>After successful execution, code should auto generate a new directory(configurable in config) with all the text files for resources received.